sass/sass/spec/syntax.md

 ### Parsing Text

-This algorithm takes a string `text` and a syntax `syntax` ("indented", "scss", or "sass"), and returns a Sass abstract syntax tree.
+This algorithm takes a string `text` and a syntax `syntax` ("indented", "css", or "scss"), and returns a Sass abstract syntax tree.

 * If `syntax` is "indented", return the result of parsing `text` as the indented syntax.